Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Have you tried Mr. Clean Magic Eraser?
 I find it works well in my tub.

 I am disabled and have a terrible time cleaning the bathtub.
 We have a big garden tub that has a step you can place your knees on if you clean.
 However, I have a problem getting the ring around the tub off.
 Is there something that you squirt on and leave for 5 or 10 minutes and then the sponge wipes the ring away.
-Or is that wishful thinking?
-I need help quick.
-Going to try and get the husband who is vacationing this week to clean it for me.
-So, I need help asap.

 Using bath salts (vaseline, calgon) may be less slippery for you as you are disabled.
 They too, prevent bathtub rings.
 Also, take a Mr. Clean Magic Eraser (or generic equivalent) to the tub with you.
 As the water drains, wet the sponge and run it around the tub.
 It will clean it perfectly without any effort.